renpy/renpy/sphinx/source/persistent.rst

 Ren'Py games.
 This may be useful if you plan to make a series of games, and want to have them share information.

-To use multipersistent data, a MultiPersistent object must be created inside an ``init`` block.
+To use multipersistent data, a MultiPersistent object must be created at init time (preferably using ``define``).
 The user can then update this object, and save it to disk by calling its save method.
 Undefined fields default to None.
-To ensure the object can be loaded again, we suggest not assigning the object instances of user-defined types.
+To ensure the object can be loaded again in a different game, we strongly advise against storing instances of user-defined types in the object.

 .. class:: MultiPersistent(key, save_on_quit=False)

     Creates a new ``MultiPersistent`` object.
-This should only be called inside an ``init`` block, and it returns a new ``MultiPersistent`` with the given key.
+This should only be called at init time, and it returns a new ``MultiPersistent`` with the given key.

     `key`
         The key used to to access the multipersistent data.
 Games using the